Yehiel Gozal

 Yehiel Gozal (יחיאל גוזל; born December 22, 1957), is a former Israeli brigadier general and the chairman of the Paratroops Heritage Association.
 Gozal served in various commanding positions in the Paratroopers Brigade and as commander of the 500th Armor Brigade, as chief of the Southern Command in the rank of Brigadier General, he also served as the IDF Defense Attaché in France and was national director CEO of the Friends of the Israel Defense Forces (FIDF) organization in the United States and Panama.

-In November 2014, Gozal was appointed CEO of the Libi Fund and co-led to the consolidation of the Libi Fund and awis – The Association for the Well being of Israeli Soldiers – into Yahad-United for Israel's Soldiers Fund (UFIS).
+In November 2014, Gozal was appointed CEO of the Libi Fund and co-led to the consolidation of the Libi Fund and Awis – The Association for the Well being of Israeli Soldiers – into Yahad-United for Israel's Soldiers Fund (UFIS).
+Gen. Gozal end this position in May 2020.

+In October 2020, Brigadier General Yehiel Gozal returned to the Friends of the IDF organization (FIDF) to manage the organization's branch in Israel, a position he held until the end of June 2024.

 Early life

 Gozal was born in Tel-Aviv and grew up in Netanya.
 He was educated at the Tel Aviv pre-military academy in conjunction with the Herzliya Hebrew Gymnasium.
 His mother, Mazal (Fortune) Gozal, born in Alexandria, Egypt, immigrated to Israel in 1952 via France and engaged in handicraft, and his father, David Gozal, a native of Spanish Morocco, volunteered in 1947 for the Mahal (group of overseas volunteers who serve in the IDF) during the War of Independence, after which he immigrated to Israel and served as a qualified electrician.